pnp/syntex-samples/docs/scenario-samples/Invoice-Processing/README.md

 ![Alt text](assets/1-Process.png "Process Overview")

 ## Invoice Review
-Once the metadata has been captured using SharePoint Syntex and AI Builder, PowerApps will display this information to the user in a clean, easy to use format.
+Once the metadata has been captured using Microsoft Syntex and AI Builder, PowerApps will display this information to the user in a clean, easy to use format.
 Accounts Payable can use this to provide additional accounting information or assign approvers.
 It can be easily modified to accommodate your business process.

 ### Invoice review details
 ![Alt text](assets/5-InvoiceReview-Details.png "Invoice review details")